-117. As argued in section VI above, the JISC considers that JI is well-positioned to contribute as a universally accepted offset standard in the carbon market, either in the context of targets for a second commitment period being agreed under the Kyoto Protocol or any other international system of emission targets.
-However, it is also clear to the JISC that the contribution to the market, and to global efforts to address climate change, would be considerably enhanced if the current model for JI could be changed to overcome some of the difficulties that have been faced to date.

-118. In particular, the JISC is of the view that the two-track approach to JI is not sustainable and hinders the success of the overall JI mechanism in a number of ways.
-The original concerns that gave rise to the two tracks - that some Annex I Parties may not be in a position to meet all of the eligibility requirements of JI - have proven themselves unfounded.
-Some Annex I Parties have decided only to host projects operating under their own Track 1 procedures, while other Annex I Parties allow project participants to decide under which track they wish to have their projects determined and verified and have established a consolidated national approval process that is applicable to both tracks.

-&lt;sup>35 PDDs for projects submitted after 1st of January 2013
+- 124. As argued in section V above, the JISC considers that JI is well-positioned to contribute as a universally accepted offset standard in the carbon market, either in the context of targets for a second commitment period being agreed under the Kyoto Protocol or any other international system of emission targets.
+However, it is also clear to the JISC that the contribution to the market, and to global efforts to address climate change more generally, would be considerably enhanced if the current model for JI could be changed to overcome some of the difficulties that have been faced to date. - 125.
+In particular, the JISC is of the view that the two-track approach to JI, as it is currently applied, is not sustainable and hinders the success of the overall JI mechanism in a number of ways.
+The original concerns that gave rise to the two tracks that some Annex I Parties may not be in a position to meet all of the eligibility requirements of JI have proven themselves unfounded.35 Some Annex I Parties have decided only to host projects operating under their own Track 1 procedures, while other Annex I Parties allow project participants to decide under which track they wish to have their projects determined and verified and have established a consolidated national approval process that is applicable to both tracks. - 126.
+Since its establishment, the JISC has allocated important resources and effort to develop the Track 2 procedure, including through the establishment of an overall policy framework by developing standards, procedures, guidelines, clarifications and forms.
+These elements of the policy framework have in many cases been adopted for use by host Parties under the Track 1 procedure.
+Some Parties also require verification bodies to become accredited as AIEs under the Track 2 procedure before conducting determination and verification work under their Track 1 procedures. - 127.
+Although the JISC welcomes the adoption of common approaches across JI activities, it is also aware that the development of regulatory documents for the Track 2 procedure in many cases in effect subsidizes the work under the Track 1 procedure without any sharing of the costs.
+In addition, there have been instances of projects being initiated under the Track 2 procedure and subsequently migrating to the Track 1 procedure, potentially to avoid the payment of fees under the Track 2 procedure.36 - 128.
+The JISC considers that, in light of JI projects taking place within a capped environment and not leading to any increase in the overall emissions of Annex I Parties, a number of revisions in the current procedures for JI would prove useful in streamlining the procedures and better enabling JI to reach its potential while ensuring environmental integrity.
+Such revisions could include:

-&lt;sup>36 Several Parties have had their eligibility for JI track 1 suspended by the Compliance Committee in the past but have had it subsequently reinstated shortly thereafter.
+35 Several Parties have had their eligibility for JI track 1 suspended by the Compliance Committee in the past but have had it subsequently reinstated shortly thereafter.